joesugar/raspberrypi-pico-siggen/README.md

 disabled on startup, and uses the default serial port of `/dev/ttyACM0`.
 If your port is different you'll have to change it in the script.

+## License

+With the exception of the siggen_bt python script, this project uses the MIT License.
+The siggen_bt python script uses the pybluez2 module and, as such, is licensed under the GPL V2.